 City staff presented an introduction to Housing Elements including an overview of the requirements, a summary of the public outreach conducted to date and a preview of Soledad's sites and programs.
-Section will be updated with input received prior to submittal to HCD.
+Participants had a robust discussion about the jobs market and how it relates to housing.
+There were concerns about livable wages and the need for assistance when housing is at a high cost.
+Participants agreed that the city needs good jobs to sustain people and make housing costs manageable.
+Participants also discussed the City-owned properties as options for future housing.